jaekaetea/bAmazon/README.md

 ### Customer View

 In the Customer View, the customer can purchase items from bAmazon.
-The customer will choose what item they want and the amount.
+The customer will choose what item and how much of the item they want.
-After the customer chooses what they want, the total is shows along with the prompt to make another purchase.
+After the customer chooses what they want, the total is shown along with the prompt to make another purchase.

 ![na](customer_01.png)